 The Select Board candidates in ballot order are Kathryn Coughlin, Bruce Evans, and Cody Jacobs.

 Natick Report invited the candidates to answer a few questions about their qualifications and priorities for the Town of Natick.
-Below is Cody Jacobs’ Q&A.
+Below is Bruce Evans’ Q&A.

 NR: If elected, what do you hope to accomplish in your 3-year tenure as a Select Board member?